m-kupiec/compendium-javascript/README.md

 In object literal, multiword property names must be placed within quotes

+The dot notation may be used when property name follows the rules for naming variables (no spaces, no digits on the first position, letters and `$`/`_` allowed) with the exception that the accessed property name may be a keyword

+Generally, property name doesn't have to follow the rules for naming variables (can be a keyword, can contain spaces/digits on the first position/special characters) - it can be any string or symbol

+Property name of a type other than string/symbol is automatically converted to string (whether used in object literal or square bracket notation)

+Property named `__proto__` must have an object for its value

 Square bracket notation is used when dot acceess notation doesn't work:
 - multiword property names
 - property name returned from an expression